Our Review Process

 Citrus And Blood Sugar

 Although it is simpler to do so with grapefruit and oranges than it is with lemons and limes, it is preferable to consume the entire fruit rather than simply sipping the juice.
 When you consume the fruit, you get the nutritional advantages of the fruit's fiber content.
 It has been shown that soluble fiber may reduce the absorption of sugar into your circulation, which can aid in the stabilization of blood sugar levels.
 Citrus fruits are high in bioactive (poly)phenolic flavonoids and vitamin C, making them a healthy snack option.
 Citrus consumption over a longer period of time has been shown to positively regulate the indicators of type 2 diabetes.
 The majority of epidemiological investigations have produced equivocal results.
-The direct acute impact of citrus on postprandial glycaemic response is rather minimal in comparison to other foods.
+The direct acute impact of citrus on postprandial glycemic response is rather minimal in comparison to other foods.
 The gut microbe composition and flavanone bioavailability are both important factors in individual responses.

 Citrus And Obesity